-They allow shoppers to make purchases on credit (so often with money they don't currently have) and pay it off in monthly installments – just like credit cards.
-The most common place you’ll be offered one is in larger department stores, but a lot of high streets stores offer them too.
+They allow shoppers to make purchases on credit (so often with money they don't currently have) and pay it off in monthly instalments – just like credit cards.
+You'll often be offered store cards in larger department stores, but a lot of high street stores offer them too.

 7 reasons not to sign up for a store card